ITfoxtec/FoxIDs/docs/saml-2.0.md

 First the AD FS SAML 2.0 RP is configured in a FoxIDs track as an SAML 2.0 down-party through [FoxIDs Control](control.md).
 The RP down-party can either be configured by adding the SAML 2.0 details or using the AD FS metadata `https://...adfs-domain.../federationmetadata/2007-06/federationmetadata.xml` *(future support)*.

 ### 2) FoxIDs as a SAML 2.0 IdP on AD FS
-After configuring the AD FS SAML 2.0 down-party in a FoxIDs track an SAML 2.0 IdP metadata is exposed, which can be used to configure FoxIDs as a IdP on AD FS.
+After configuring the AD FS SAML 2.0 down-party in a FoxIDs track a SAML 2.0 IdP metadata is exposed, which can be used to configure FoxIDs as a IdP on AD FS.

-> FoxIDs SAML 2.0 IdP metadata `https://foxids.com/tenant-x/track-y/adfs-rp-party/saml/idpmetadata`
+> FoxIDs SAML 2.0 IdP metadata `https://foxids.com/tenant-x/track-y/adfs-saml-rp1/saml/idpmetadata`
-> for 'tenant-x' and 'track-y' with the down-party name 'adfs-rp-party'
+> for 'tenant-x' and 'track-y' with the down-party name 'adfs-saml-rp1'

-Alternatively, FoxIDs can be configured manually as an IdP on the AD FS with the following information's:
+Alternatively, FoxIDs can be configured manually as an IdP on the AD FS with the following properties:

 - The public FoxIDs track ('tenant-x' and 'track-y') certificate
 - Hash algorithm, default SHA-256
-- The FoxIDs track identifier `https://foxids.com/tenant-x/track-y` or another configured identifier
+- The FoxIDs track identifier `https://foxids.com/tenant-x/track-y/` or another configured identifier
-- Single sign-on service endpoint `https://foxids.com/tenant-x/track-y/(adfs-idp-party)/saml/authn`
+- Single sign-on service endpoint `https://foxids.com/tenant-x/track-y/adfs-saml-rp1(login)/saml/authn`
-- Single logout service endpoint `https://foxids.com/tenant-x/track-y/(adfs-idp-party)/saml/logout`
+- Single logout service endpoint `https://foxids.com/tenant-x/track-y/adfs-saml-rp1(login)/saml/logout`

 ### 3) FoxIDs issuances claims
 FoxIDs default issue the user's identity in the NameID claim with format persistent.